robotont/robotont.github.io/source/using_real_robot.rst

 :ref:`setup_robot_pc` will guide you through setting up your PC and connect it to the Network.

-:ref:`controlling_real_robot` will guide you through controlling the actual robot in different ways after the connection.
+:ref:`controlling_real_robot` will guide you through controlling the actual robot after the connection.

 .. toctree::
   :maxdepth: 2